caxylive/Net_Projects/projects/003-Implementing-Routing-Protocol-for-Inter-Site-Connectivity-in-a-Subnetted-Network/README(01).md

 | Exclude a range of IP that will not be assigned to clients |        ---         | `ip dhcp excluded-address 192.168.1.125 192.168.1.127` |
 | Specify the DNS server's IP address                        |        ---         | `ip name-server 192.168.1.126`                         |

+`show running-config` should reveal the settings:

+![R2 DHCP and DNS Configuration](screenshot/003/config-r2-show-run.png)
+*DHCP pool setup and DNS configuration on R2.*

 Note:
 -  **DHCP Pool** enables the DHCP server to automatically assign IP addresseses based on this "pool" of addresses, reducing the workload and minimizing errors.
--  By excluding IP addresses (`ip dhcp excluded-address 192.168.1.125 192.168.1.127`), R2 avoids assigning the IP addresses of itself, S2, and broadcast IP to the hosts.
+-  By excluding IP addresses (`ip dhcp excluded-address 192.168.1.125 192.168.1.127`), DHCP clients avoid getting assigned IP addresses of R2, S2, and broadcast IP.
-- Use `default-gateway` for Switches and use `default-router` for Routers.
 - Use `default-gateway` on a router if the router is acting as a switch and its IP routing function is disabled.
 - Layer 3 switches that can perform routing functions might use `default-router` in their DHCP settings to provide default gateway information to DHCP clients.
 - R2 does not need `ip default-gateway` because it's a router, and routing protocols take care of forwarding traffic.
+- In summary, use `default-gateway` for Switches and use `default-router` for Routers.
 - In production environments, DNS is typically hosted on a **dedicated server**.
 Here, R2 simulates DNS resolution for **testing purposes**.

-![R2 DHCP and DNS Configuration](screenshot/003/config-r2-show-run.png)
-*DHCP pool setup and DNS configuration on R2.*

 ---